TU Portal STEM

 “To raise new questions, new possibilities, to regard old problems from a new angle, requires creative imagination and marks a real advance in science.”

-STEM is shorthand for Science, Technology, Engineering, and Mathematics.
+STEAM is shorthand for Science, Technology, Engineering, Arts, and Mathematics.
 It can refer to the individual fields of science, technology, engineering, and math, but it’s usually used to refer to the integrated way subjects in these fields are applied to each other in education.
-STEM education is a blossoming movement not just in the United States, but around the world.
+STEAM education is a blossoming movement not just in the United States, but around the world.

-For these reasons, STEM-focused education programs are created to increase students’ interest in pursuing higher education and careers in those fields.
+For these reasons, STEAM-focused education programs are created to increase students’ interest in pursuing higher education and careers in those fields.

 What is the NC STEM CENTER?

-The NC STEM Center is a web portal for all things related to SCIENCE, TECHNOLOGY, ENGINEERING and MATHEMATICS (STEM) education in North Carolina.
-It’s a tool you and your family can use to find useful information about the importance of STEM education, resources and knowledge that organizations throughout the state have shared, and individuals who have similar interests.
-You can use it’s statewide program database to find high-quality and engaging STEM programs tailored to your interests and other opportunities close to your area.
+The NC STEM Center is a web portal for all things related to SCIENCE, TECHNOLOGY, ENGINEERING, and MATHEMATICS (STEM) education in North Carolina.
+It’s a tool you and your family can use to find useful information about the importance of STEAM education, resources and knowledge that organizations throughout the state have shared, and individuals who have similar interests.
+You can use its statewide program database to find high-quality and engaging STEAM programs tailored to your interests and other opportunities close to your area.

 Why use it?